-- Carpigiani supplied the soft serve machines and the first Mr Whippy ice cream mix was supplied by an Englishman, Ernest Pacitto.
+- The Italian company Carpigiani supplied the soft serve machines, and the first Mr Whippy ice cream was supplied by Englishman Ernest Pacitto.

-- Thanks to successful franchising, by 1961 there were 150 Mr Whippy vans on the road in England and another 175 in the pipeline.
-Mr Whippy had even commenced manufacturing its own ice cream mix buying a small ice cream company.
+- Thanks to successful franchising, by 1961 there were 150 Mr Whippy vans on the road in England, and another 175 in the pipeline.
+Mr Whippy had even commenced manufacturing its own ice cream.

 And in New Zealand